This article answers typical questions that come up when you migrate single node workloads to Databricks.

 How can I view data on DBFS with just the driver?

 /dbfs/ to the beginning of the file path.
-See Local file APIs.
+See What is the Databricks File System (DBFS)?.

 How can I get data into Databricks?